Yorkshire bagpipe

 The Yorkshire bagpipe is a type of bagpipe once native to the county of Yorkshire in northern England.
-The instrument is currently extinct, but sources as early as 1885 describe it as being familiar in Shakespeare's time.
+The instrument is currently extinct, but sources as late as 1885 describe it as being familiar in Shakespeare's time.

-Modern researcher Kathleen Scott notes that the instrument was often likened to sows, but not based on its sound.
+Modern researcher Kathleen Scott notes that the instrument was often likened to a sow, but not on the basis of its sound.